 Jack McLaren: A Soldier of Song features a presentation and performance from author and musician Jason Wilson, based on the original works of the Dumbells, a Canadian concert party that entertained the troops on the front lines in World War I and featured Jack McLaren (later a resident of Benmiller).

 The History of Drag Makeup Tutorial with Lita explains how drag performers improvised wigs, makeup and clothing at the front lines.

 Part of the museum’s collection of photographs by local photographer J. Gordon Henderson have been digitized.
 During World War II, he travelled to air training schools in Goderich, Port Albert, and Clinton taking pictures of classes and other base activities.
 Many airmen came to his studio in Goderich to have their portraits taken to send home to family and friends.
-The Henderson Collection also includes wedding portraits, candid shots, and correspondence related to WWII air training in Huron County.
+The Henderson Collection also includes wedding portraits, candid shots, correspondence and interviews with airmen related to WWII air training in Huron County.
 Access the virtual Henderson collection by clicking here!

 See archival documents from the Huron County Museum’s collection in our Military Gallery virtual exhibits:

 Prominent artist and Benmiller resident J. W. (Jack) McLaren fought with the Princess Patricia Canadian Light Infantry in WWI, and entertained troops at Ypres Salient, Vimy Ridge and many other locations on the Western Front with the PPCLI Comedy Company and the 3rd Division Dumbells Comedy Troupe.
 Find out more about Jack and entertaining at the front through the virtual version of our 2020 Reflections exhibit, which was presented in partnership with the Huron Historical Society.

 Articles & Short Posts